End of Summer Survival Guide – Avoid Ants and Prevent Mice!

 - If you use a camper or RV, remember it makes the perfect house for a mouse.
 Seat cushions and extra blankets stored inside make great nesting material for rodents.
 If you leave any food stored inside, rats and mice will find the temptation too hard to resist.

 - Watch for signs of mice like chew marks, small black pellets (droppings), and musty odors.
-Prevent mice in campers with a botanical mouse repellent like Stay Away® Rodent.
+Prevent mice in campers with a botanical mouse repellent like Stay Away® Mice.

 Travel Tips and Tricks To Go.